Percival Lancaster: The First World War

 Lancaster returned to England in time to enlist on 14 December 1914 at Cockspur Street.
 He was 34 years old.
 He was posted as a private to the 16th battalion of the Middlesex Regiment.
 This was a Public Schools Battalion, and was originally only open to those who had attended public schools.
-Lancaster's enlistment form shows Dulwich as a notation.
-However, Lancaster was discharged with three months on 2 March 1915 as not likely to become an efficient soldier.
+Lancaster's enlistment form shows "Dulwich" as a notation.
+However, Lancaster was discharged with three months on 2 March 1915 as "not likely to become an efficient soldier".
 This was a catch-all term that was used to get rid of recruits for a variety of reasons ranging from heart problems to alcoholism.
 Lancaster had numerous injuries from his time in Africa and one of these may have been at fault.

 However, Lancaster persevered and was commissioned in the Royal Engineers as a Lieutenant on 25 May 1915.
 He was assigned to the 13th (Western) Division.
 The Dardanelles Committee meetings of 7 and 17 June 1915 assigned this division along with the 10th and 11th to the Gallipoli campaigns, trying to reverse the failure of the first landings to proceed beyond the beachheads.
 At Gallipoli, the distance from the front line to the beaches was only about five miles and the whole of the support area was subject to shellfire.
-A naval medical officer wrote The nervous strain of being under shellfire day after day, week after week, and month after month might be expected to cause a large amount of mental depression and even insanity among the troops...
+A naval medical officer wrote "The nervous strain of being under shellfire day after day, week after week, and month after month might be expected to cause a large amount of mental depression and even insanity among the troops..."

 The Gallipoli Campaigns petered out in early 1916, but Lancaster had ended his military service before this, resigning his commission with effect from 22 December 1915.
-As stated in an obituary, his health became affected during his war service.
+As stated in an obituary, "his health became affected" during his war service.

 On 28 August 1916, Lancaster was brought by the Police to Chelsea Workhouse for observation.
 Section 45 of the 1834 Poor Law effectively sanctioned the use of the workhouse as a holding centre between community and asylum.
-On 5 September 1916 Lancaster was discharged as insane from the Chelsea Workshouse to Colney Hatch Asylum.
-His father later said that he spend four months in the Asylum in 1916.
+On 5 September 1916 Lancaster was discharged as insane from the Chelsea Workshouse to Colney Hatch Asylum,(Friern Hospital).
+His father later said that he spent four months in the Asylum in 1916.